-Nolan, Mike: KORJ, 1975; KFI/KOST, 1986-2013.
+NOLAN, Mike: KORJ, 1975; KFI/KOST, 1986-2014.
+Mike was a traffic pilot/reporter for over three decades, 28 in L.A.
+He logged over 30,000 hours of flight time.
 Mike was a fixture at KOST and KFI providing traffic reports from his fixed-wing plane in both drive times until a company restructuring.
-Mike left the station November 30, 2007.
-He was rehired to broadcast traffic from the ground in early January.
+Mike left the stations November 30, 2007.
+He was rehired to broadcast traffic from the ground the following year.

-Norberg, Eric: KMPC, 1972-75.
+NORBERG, Eric: KMPC, 1972-75.
 In October 2000, Eric was appointed editor/gm of monthly neighborhood newspaper THE BEE in Portland.
-He teaches radio part-time at Mt.
+For a time, he taught radio part-time at Mt.
 Hood Community College in the Portland area.

 Norell, Adrienne: KLIT, 1992-94; KXEZ, 1995-96.
 Unknown.

-Born in New York, he was trained as a classical violinist.
+Born in New York as Gene Nabatoff, he was trained as a classical violinist.
 He played saxophone and clarinet in college dance bands, graduating from the University of Wisconsin at 18.
-“I was the first announcer at WPAT-Patterson, New Jersey in 1941.
+“I was the first announcer at WPAT-Patterson, New Jersey in 1941."
 Before arriving in the Southland he worked at KMJ-Fresno, KLX-Oakland and KGO-San Francisco.
-Gene lives in West Los Angeles.
+Gene lived in West Los Angeles.